oneboom2024/privacy/aiscanner.md

     <p>We use the collected information for the following purposes:</p>
     <ul>
         <li><strong>AI Processing:</strong> Your images are securely transmitted to our third-party AI partners (such as Google Gemini and Replicate) strictly for fulfilling your requested tasks (e.g., repairing a photo or solving a math problem).</li>
+        <li><strong>Face Data Usage & Retention:</strong> The visual face data in your uploaded photos is used exclusively to apply AI-driven image enhancement (e.g., unblurring and restoring vintage photos).
+This data is securely transmitted to our cloud AI provider (Replicate) via API.
+It is processed <strong>ephemerally</strong> (only in memory during the operation), is <strong>never</strong> permanently stored on our servers or third-party servers, and is immediately destroyed after the enhanced image is returned to your device.
+It is not shared with any other third parties or used to train AI models.</li>
         <li><strong>Analytics and Stability:</strong> We use Firebase (by Google) to monitor app crashes, track feature usage, and improve overall performance.</li>
         <li><strong>Advertising and Attribution:</strong> We use the Facebook SDK (by Meta) to measure the effectiveness of our advertising campaigns.
 If you grant permission via the App Tracking Transparency (ATT) prompt, we may use your device identifier to attribute app installs to our ads.</li>
     </ul>